Arjun-Aravind/Assignment-Project/README.md

    cd backend/demo
    ./mvnw spring-boot:run

-The backend API is accessible at: http://localhost:8080 - If Whitelabel errorpage appears it means that server is running.
+The backend is accessible at: http://localhost:8080 - If Whitelabel errorpage appears it means that server is running.

+Backend API - GET request to http://localhost:8080/api/v1/students